This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 Challenge Change your password on your Linux machine.

-To get aquainted with your new Virtual Machine we are going to change your users password.
+To get acquainted with your new Virtual Machine we are going to change your users password.
 This is just like changing your password on your personal laptop (you’ve done that before right?) but entirely via the terminal, no windows or click-buttons at all.

 Start by logging in (outlined in the previous slides).
 Then run the following command: